-When comparing SILC employee income with Revenue P35 administrative income, the Revenue variable used in the comparison was the Gross Pay (for USC purposes).
-SILC income for Year N was compared to the average P35 income from Year N and N-1.
-Revenue Income where the Class of PRSI paid was S, K or M classes was not considered when comparing SILC employee income with Revenue administrative P35 income.
+When comparing SILC employee income with Revenue administrative employee income, the Revenue variable used in the comparison was the Gross Pay (for USC purposes).
+SILC income for Year N was compared to the average Revenue income from Year N and N-1.
+Revenue income where the Class of PRSI paid was S, K or M classes was not considered when comparing SILC employee income with Revenue administrative employee income.